Honda Bay and Star Fish Island, Palawan

 The snorkelling got better as you Swam over the coral to the sheer drop into the deep ocean.
 This is why you still must wear your life jacket.
 The snorkelling at first, was scaring me slightly.
 I think it’s just the initial feeling of water around your face.
 When you learn to put complete trust in the snorkel and mask you are absolutely fine.

-Since I put my head under I was amazed!
+As soon as I put my head under I was amazed!
 Two ‘dories’ swimming in and out of the rock crevices.
 3 large Angel fish to My Right.
-I’d seen them in aquariums, but thats nothing compared to seeing them in the ocean.
-Then something I didn’t recognise but that surprised me so much that I had to take my head out of the water to say wow!
+I’d seen them in aquariums, but thats nothing compared to seeing them in the ocean – their natural habitat.
+Then, something I didn’t recognise but that surprised me so much that I had to take my head out of the water to say wow!
 A large turquoise and orange fat fish about the size of my A5 diary!
 Stunning.
 There really is a whole new world under there.

 Cool Camera Tricks